top of page

 Welcome back to Diary of a Leader, where we explore what is really happening beneath leadership, growth, and the structures meant to support both.

-Not the obvious cost.
-Not the moment something breaks dramatically.
+Not the obvious, dramatic version of that story.
+Not the moment something breaks catastrophically.

 The Story I Keep Hearing